gallantries/gallantries.github.io/_events/2019-03-25-first-galantries-workshop.md

 StayInn Hostel und Gästehaus                  | Stühlinger Str.24a | [Website](http://www.stayinn-freiburg.de/hostel-und-gaestehaus/)
 {:.table.table-striped}

-Note: In Freiburg you sometimes have to pay an additional accommodation tax.
-For business trips this tax does not to be paid if your employer fills out [this form](http://www.freiburg.de/servicebw/UebernachtungSt_Arbeitgeberbescheinigung.pdf).
-You will need to show this form to the hotel.
+Note: Sometimes when visiting Freiburg you have to pay an additional accommodation tax.
+For business trips, this tax does not need to be paid if your employer fills out [this form](http://www.freiburg.de/servicebw/UebernachtungSt_Arbeitgeberbescheinigung.pdf).
+You will need to show this form at the hotel.

 # Organizers, instructors and helpers